IN THIS ISSUE…

 - www.TrustedColoradoRoofers.com – forwards to our main website coloradoroofing.org.
 Here they will find additional consumer tips and information to help educate themselves on getting a new roof along with a search engine (and alpha list) to locate and contact a CRA member contractor near them.

-- Be sure to check out our new Consumer Roofing Checklist.
+- Be sure to share use and share the Consumer Roofing Checklist.

-- Coming Soon – a Guide to Filing a Roof Insurance Claim.
-Many homeowners don’t know how to file a claim or understand the terms and process, etc. For this reason, we will be working on developing a helpful guide that will walk them through the process.
-We hope to have this completed by July 1st or sooner.
+- Coming Soon – an interactive White Board Video & Guide to Understanding Hail & Filing a Roof Insurance Claim.
+Many homeowners don’t know how to file a claim or understand the terms and process, etc. For this reason, we will be working on developing a helpful video that will walk them through the process.
+We hope to have this completed by June 15 or sooner.

 - Like CRA on Facebook and share our “Storm Damage” ad.